heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - reconstructing the Huffman tree in linear time `O(m)` in which `m` equals the number of nodes
 - traversing the Huffman tree `k` times to decode the content, which to my best understanding takes the time of `O(k log n)`

+The space complexity is more related to a particular implementation.
+In this implementation the space requirements are as follows:
+- Compression-phase:
+  - string of uncompressed content
+  - Dictionary of Huffman frequencies (max.
+102 key-value pairs)
+  - Creation of Huffman tree (node-objects, max of c*n nodes in which c is a constant and n is the number of unique characters)
+  - Creating a dictionary of Huffman coded values (max.
+102 key-value pairs)
+  - Creating a huffman coded list from content
+  - joining tree, Huffman codes for characters and Huffman coded content as a string
+  - creating a list of bytes from content and then joining a string object of byte content
+- Uncompression-phase
+  - creating a string of byte content, transforming it to a list of bytes
+  - creating a list of string content from the bytes, joining it to strings (tree, characters, coded content)
+  - creating the Huffman tree
+  - creating a list of uncompressed content, joining a string-object from the list.

 ### Summary
 The time complexities of Lempel-Ziv 77 and Huffman coding in a table